MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/module-compatibility.md

 ### ServerManager module

-The module has some minor compatibility issues with formatted output in PowerShell 7.
+This module has some minor compatibility issues with formatted output in PowerShell 7.
 For example, the `Get-WindowsFeature` cmdlet returns the proper object with all properties, but the default display formatting makes some properties appear to be empty.
 The actual values are available in the object properties using `Select-Object` or by direct member access.